-It is only by following our Code of Conduct that we can achieve our vision.
-I, therefore, encourage you all to read and understand our Code of Conduct and know what is expected of all of us at Galliford Try.

-If you are ever in doubt, please contact management or the teams listed within this Code, and always speak up and raise your concerns if you see or suspect wrongdoing.
+I encourage you all to read and understand our Code of Conduct and know what is expected of all of us.
+If you are ever in doubt, please contact management or the teams listed within this Code, and always speak up and raise your concerns if you see or suspect wrongdoing (page nine).
 We are committed to listening to you and providing our support.
 We will deal with any issues confidentially, standing together to make sure we are always doing the right thing.

-It is only by following our Code of Conduct that we can achieve our vision to be a people-orientated, progressive business, driven by our values to deliver lasting change for our stakeholders and the communities we work in
+"It is only by following our Code of Conduct that we can achieve our vision to deliver for our stakeholders"